Associations enable the modeling of connectivity, containment, and structural attachment between nonspatial and non-coincident network features.

 Associations do not have attributes or a Shape field, and they do not support relationship classes or join tables.
 Associations are internally managed in a system-maintained table.
 Although associations do not have a Shape field, you can view them using one the following workflows:

-- Click the Modify Associations pane to interactively view associated features.
+- Click the Modify Associations pane to interactively view associated network features.
 For example, by clicking the Containment tab and selecting a container feature on a map, you can see features that are content.
 Connectivity associations will also show terminals for associated features if they exist.

 - Create a network diagram to visualize the associations in a diagram view.